ustctug/texrocks/docs/principle.md

 Any `require"package_name"` will search `package_name.lua` in `package.path` and
 `package.cpath`.

-However, luatex is not a standard lua.
+However, luahbtex is not a standard lua.
 It recognizes `$LUAINPUTS` and `$CLUAINPUTS` for lua files.
 So we must modify `package.path` and `package.cpath` to get them.
 And luatex recognize `$TEXINPUTS` for tex files.
 Notice we install tex files in the same directory of lua files, so we also can get them.
 Font files are similar.

-So we create a lua wrapper named `texrocks` to do this work. `texrocks` calls `os.setenv()` to set correct environment variables to make luatex work in a virtual/system environment.
-We wrap `luatex`:
+So we create a lua wrapper named `luatex` to do this work. it calls `os.setenv()` to set correct environment variables to make luahbtex work:

 ```sh
 luatex main.tex